Even if we can’t see you in person, please don’t stop the music!

 Did you know?
 “Listening to the music you love will make your brain release more dopamine, a crucial neurotransmitter for humans’ emotional and cognitive functioning.” (more here)

 We have curated a list of ways that you can continue to have music in your life, and we have even included open-window singing grams.
-No, this is not a joke!

 I. TELETHERAPY & LESSONS